TOSIT-IO/tdp-website/content/reports/231117-contributors.md

 Weekly review of open PRs (in chronological order):

 - [hadoop#5](https://github.com/TOSIT-IO/hadoop/pull/5): Waiting for contributor answer.
-- [tdp-collection#799](https://github.com/TOSIT-IO/tdp-collection/pull/799): This is not stable and would be a "best effort" if implemented.
-ACID will be discussed with Hive 4.
+- [tdp-collection#799](https://github.com/TOSIT-IO/tdp-collection/pull/799): Patch for hive transactions and compactions on posgresql backend is still a WIP.
+Not all oprerations are functionnal.
+  The patch will not garanty stable behaviour, as many known issues are only corrected in Hive 4. **This feature will be best effort only**.
+As discused, we will focus to bring transactions and compactions with Hive 4 in a future release.

 - [tdp-collection#816](https://github.com/TOSIT-IO/tdp-collection/pull/816): Merged.
 - [tdp-website#61](https://github.com/TOSIT-IO/tdp-website/pull/61): Merged.
 - [tdp-observability#59](https://github.com/TOSIT-IO/tdp-observability/pull/59): Promtail section should be checked.
 Spark is missing.